bartvanhoey/SyncfusionSchedulerRepo/README.md

 # SyncfusionSchedulerRepo

-An implementation of the Syncfusion Scheduler together with a collectionview
+An implementation of the Syncfusion Scheduler together with a collectionview in .NET MAUI